-(4) Access to mental health services remains inadequate, with many Coloradans unable to mental health risks requiring specialized attention;
+(4) Access to mental health services remains inadequate, with many Coloradans unable to find providers, afford treatment, or receive timely care;

-(5) The integration of mental health services into a comprehensive healthcare system is response can significantly reduce the burden of mental illness on individuals, families, and communities.
+(5) The integration of mental health services into a comprehensive healthcare system is requiring specialized attention;

+(6) First responders, veterans, and other populations face elevated mental health risks reduce the burden of mental illness on individuals, families, and communities.

-(6) First responders, veterans, and other populations face elevated health services as an integral part of Care Without Fear, ensuring that every Colorado resident has access to highquality mental health care without financial barriers.
+(7) Prevention, early intervention, and comprehensive crisis response can significantly integral part of Care Without Fear, ensuring that every Colorado resident has access to highquality mental health care without financial barriers.